 - Whether to automatically update plugins and themes or not.

-You can then choose any of the free WordPress themes available to install and just click the install button.
+You can then choose any of the free themes available and just click the install button.
 It’s that easy.
-The script will then automatically install your website for you and you can then go into the WordPress backend at yourdomain/wp-admin to start building your website.
+The script will then automatically add the theme to your website for you and you can then go into the website backend at yourdomain/wp-admin to start building your website.

 Installing WordPress Manually